Ayhan Bilgen

 Ayhan Bilgen (born 28 January 1971, Sarıkamış, Kars Province) is a journalist, politician and former mayor of Kars from the Peoples' Democratic Party.

 Early life and education

-He studied political sciences at the Ankara University and Sociology at the Haceteppe University, also in Ankara.
+Bilgen studied political sciences at the Ankara University and sociology at the Hacettepe University, also in Ankara.

-In 2006, he was engaged in the Turkish Human Rights association Mazlumder in which activity he opposed the new Anti-Terror bill by the Turkish Government as it limited the freedom of expression.
+In 2006, Bilgen was engaged in the Turkish Human Rights association Mazlumder in which activity he opposed the new Anti-Terror bill by the Turkish Government as it limited the freedom of expression.
 In the same year he was elected as its chairman, and he kept the post for two years.
 In 2011 the newspaper he was the editor in chief of, Günlük, was closed by the Turkish authorities due to suspected support of the Kurdistan Workers' Party (PKK).
 He was also a columnist for the newspapers Özgür Gündem and Evrensel.

 Political career

 He was elected to the Turkish parliament for Kars as a representative for the HDP in the general election of June 2015, and again the snap elections of November 2015.
 He supported the defense of Kobani against the Islamic State of Iraq and Levant (ISIL) in Kobani and was prosecuted for taking part in manifestations in October 2014 during the Siege of Kobani.
 He was arrested in spring 2017 and released in September of the same year.
 During his parliamentary career he advocated for Human Rights, Kurdish rights and the protection of the environment.
 In the local elections of March 2019 he was elected the Mayor of Kars.
 In May 2020, after several Municipalities won by the HDP were put under the authority of state appointed trustees, Bilgen received the support from dozens of human rights organization.
 On 2 October 2020, he was formally arrested and deposed as Mayor of Kars and replaced by a government-appointed trustee, the governor of Kars Province, Eyüp Tepe.
 He announced his resignation from his party, HDP, on 13 December 2021.
 He founded a new political party in 2022.